Fizzyo/Creating-Games-for-Fizzyo/BreadthFrameworkV2/README.md

 	The front end of the system takes the form of Unity scenes which are collections of game objects that provide a user interface.
 The back end of the system takes the form of various C# scripts containing classes and methods which can be utilised by the games developer to integrate the system with their game.
 The system also utilises access to a web API which is used for uploading and loading user data.
 This API was created alongside the system as a separate project.

 	The framework was created within the game “Qubi”, which was made in Unity for the Fizzyo system prior to the projects initiation.
-Table 3 contains an overview of all of the system component assets that were created, modified or required for the system to function.
-Further details of each asset can be found in section 4.2 of this report.

-	Please Refer to Table 1 and Figure 1 on page 2 of the System Description Manual for an overview of the systems components and a visualisation of the system.

-	Key Features of the system include (For more details please refer to the Systems Description and Manual PDF file):
-		- Database Integration
-		- Loading of User Data
-		- Achievements
-		- Leader boards
-		- Session Data
-		- Calibration
-		- Breath Recognition

 ## Database Integration